sleekgeneral/coloured_image_processing/README.md

 SIGN: Operation type for brightness (0: subtraction, 1: addition)

 ## Usage
+Initially convert your JPG image to HEX format, use the provided MATLAB code and upload the resulting file to the parameter file.

 Open the parameter.v file.

 Uncomment the desired image processing operation  from the corresponding define directive.